chriscdn/cs-rest/README.md

 Requests can be made with the `get`, `post`, `put`, `patch`, `delete`, and `options` methods on the `Session` instance.
 These have the same interface as the respective methods in [axios](https://github.com/axios/axios).

 Content Server returns a fresh `OTCSTicket` with each successful API call.
-The `Session` instance will automatically retain it for the subsequent request.
+The `Session` instance automatically retains it for the subsequent request.

 #### POST, PUT, & PATCH

 The OpenText Content Server REST API doesn't accept requests that use the `application/json` content type.
-This means post, put, & patch requests need to use a content type of `multipart/form-data`, which makes writing the request a little more verbose.
+This means POST, PUT, & PATCH requests need to use a content type of `multipart/form-data`, which makes writing a request a little more verbose.
 For example, to create a new folder:

 ```js
 const formData = new FormData()